gu-lseg/intro-to-programming/source/introduction.rst

 Introduction
 ************

-Learning to programm requires much practice and is very rewarding and creative.
+Learning to program requires much practice.
+However it is also very rewarding and creative.

 The purpose of this course it to give you enough programming vocabulary to get a taste of what it is.